tfitz237/stardew-mp-save-editor/README.md

 Note: A copy of the original file and the modified file will be placed in the saves subdirectory.

 ### Run from command-line:
+To run Webapp on localhost:5000, `dotnet run`
+To run Electron app, `dotnet electron start`

 #### List of commands available:
 Shows a list of the commands avaiable